Skip to main content

 }

-If you don't include the package imports in the chat, the Agent can still create the table using pd.DataFrame, because the pandas package is imported globally by the Python interpreter component in the Global Imports field.
+If you don't include the package imports in the chat, the agent can still create the table using pd.DataFrame, because the pandas package is imported globally by the Python Interpreter component in the Global Imports field.

 Python Interpreter parameters